So you are facing criminal prosecution and have pleaded not guilty at the Mention hearing after seeking legal advice. The trial date is coming up.

 PW: Perhaps I was imprecise in my statement.

 At this point, the inconsistencies between the PW's testimonies in Court and his own witness statement have been exposed.
 His testimonies also sound illogical.
-In his submissions, the defence lawyer may suggest to the Court that this PW was not a credible and reliable witness.
+In his submissions, the defence lawyer may suggest to the Court that this PW is not a credible and reliable witness.

 Not all witnesses will be re-examined.
 They are only re-examined when the lawyer or prosecutor conducting the examination-in-chief wishes to clarify with the witness about matters that arose during cross-examination.